Daniel 1:1-21 Comments by Stephen Ricker

 >Why did he make such a decision?

-* "Defile" -according to God's laws the Israelites were to obstain from eating certain foods.
+* "Defile" -According to God's laws the Israelites were to abstain from eating certain foods.
 However, Daniel's decision goes beyond just following the letter of the law.
+To be defiled meant to be broken off from God and his covenant.

 * Many things were changed in these men's lives, but through this one decision they wanted to keep their faith in the God of Israel.
 They decided to live by faith in their God.